MCSCSM-Capping/BLE_Sense_IDS/Documentation/Sensor/Dev_Env_Setup.md

 1. Set the settings to match the behavior you desire.
 The file comments will help!

 ### Running the sensor
-1. `Cargo run` will start the sniffer.
+1. The sensor has differnet logging levels.
+Ex: trace to see all packets, info to see just high level system messages.
+1. Run the sensor with your chosen log level: `RUST_LOG=info cargo run`
+1. Since the logging crate writes to stderr, you need to capture that as well if you are piping the output to a file.
+   1. Ex. `RUST_LOG=info cargo run > output.log 2>&1`
-2. The config.ini file (config/config.ini) contains settings for the sniffer to use.
+1. The config.ini file (config/config.ini) contains settings for the sniffer to use.
 Alter this file to change the configuration.
 For example, if you want a pcapng capture file to be made, change 'PCAPNG' to 'TRUE'.
-By default, the sensor will print the packets it captures to the console.